Skip to content

 This guide explains how to create and manage API endpoints with Stelvio.
 You'll learn how to define routes, connect them to Lambda functions, and understand the different organizational patterns available to you.

 Creating an API Gateway in Stelvio is straightforward.
-You start by defining your API gateway instance:
+You start by defining your API instance:

 The name you provide will be used as part of your API's URL and for identifying it in the AWS console.